How Virtual Cards for B2B Payments Improve Cash Flow, Capture Efficiencies, and Reduce Fraud

 Cutting costs and mitigating risk is top of mind for many CFOs, especially in times of business uncertainty.
 One area that can positively impact your bottom line and decrease risk, if managed properly, is payables.
 Yet inefficient processes, incomplete reporting, lack of transaction visibility, and the growing risk of fraud can lead to missed payments and decreased cash flow.

-The Coupa Pay team is seeing many CFOs move away from traditional credit card transactions because of the risk they pose.
-One large financial institution recently confirmed this, with many CFOs moving their physical credit card spend to what we call a “controlled invoice” process to reduce risk, increase visibility and efficiencies, and gain control over spend.
-Virtual cards (vCards)—also sometimes referred to as virtual credit cards (VCCs)—combine the benefits of physical/purchasing cards (p-cards), the functionality of a check, and the efficiencies of ACH to improve cash flow, capture efficiencies, and reduce fraud.
+At Coupa Pay, we’re seeing many CFOs move away from traditional credit card transactions because of the risk they pose.
+One large financial institution recently confirmed this, with many CFOs shifting their physical credit card spend to what we call a “controlled invoice” process to reduce risk, increase visibility and efficiencies, and gain control over spend.
+Virtual cards (vCards) — also sometimes referred to as virtual credit cards (VCCs) — combine the benefits of physical/purchasing cards (p-cards), the functionality of a check, and the efficiencies of ACH (Automated Clearing House) payments and SEPA (Single Euro Payments Area) credit transfers to improve cash flow, capture efficiencies, and reduce fraud.
 They offer a controlled invoice process because the business can control how much is spent and who is paid.

 Used properly and strategically, vCards enable an organization to:

-- Extend DPO on purchases and drive increased rebate revenues, while also creating operational efficiencies for AP with automated reconciliation.
+- Extend Days Payable Outstanding (DPO) on purchases and drive increased rebate revenues, while also creating operational efficiencies for AP with automated reconciliation

 A virtual card is a digital representation of a credit card that is typically generated for a specific use, like paying a supplier invoice or purchase order.
 Virtual cards can be created instantly through a pre-approved process and are assigned to the specific amount of the payment or order they are tied to.
 Each virtual card has a unique number that ensures security and reduces risk.
 This allows employees to utilize a card payment in more scenarios while still encouraging adherence to their employer’s pre-approved spend policies.